Comparisons

 Longer track record.
 Acorns has been operating for more than a decade.
 That's a legitimate signal if you're risk-averse on platform longevity.
 Slyce is pre-launch.
 That gap won't close overnight.

 Acorns Checking and the unified financial app thesis.
-Acorns has layered on a checking product, a debit card, and other features that make the app feel like a one-stop shop.
-Slyce is focused specifically on the spend-to-own mechanic and adjacent features (custodial, Trump Account routing).
-If you want breadth, Acorns has built breadth.
+Acorns has layered on a checking product, a debit card, custodial accounts, and IRAs that make the app feel like a one-stop shop.
+Slyce is focused specifically on spend-to-own — owning the brands you shop at — not breadth.
+If you want a one-app-does-everything setup, Acorns has built that and Slyce hasn't.

 Where Slyce wins